What next for UK travellers in the new Brexit interregnum?

 Holiday Extras has written a number of helpful guides for the precautions you'll need to take while travelling during and after Brexit.

 So why not take advantage of low prices and head off to the sun?
-After last night's vote, a Brexit delay looks more likely than ever.
-Even if there isnt a delay, one of two things happen.
-Possibly we leave on 29th March with Theresa May's Brexit deal - in which case UK travellers can continue to fly to the EU under the terms of the withdrawal agreement, and from a holiday point of view nothing changes at all.
-Or we leave without a deal - in which case the EU has already declared unilaterally that the skies will stay open, that UK travellers won't need a visa (unless our government decides to impose visas on EU visitors coming here), and there's a bit of extra paperwork to do if youre driving.
+Possibly we leave some time around 22nd May with Theresa May's Brexit deal - in which case UK travellers can continue to fly to the EU under the terms of the withdrawal agreement, and from a holiday point of view nothing changes at all for almost two years.
+Possibly the debate goes to the wire again and we stay in until at least halloween.
+Alternatively we leave at some point without a deal - in which case the EU has already declared unilaterally that the skies will stay open, that UK travellers won't need a visa (unless our government decides to impose visas on EU visitors coming here), and there's a bit of extra paperwork to do if youre driving.

 A political aside - how did we get here?